-- 1.1 At Holy Trinity Primary School we believe in adopting a positive approach to our school discipline during both curriculum and extra-curricular time.
-Every member of staff is familiar with both the school's Behaviour policy, principles and our Anti-Bullying policy.
-In addition, all staff members of the After School Clubs are familiar with the After School Clubs Behaviour and Discipline policy.

-- 1.2 The After School Clubs Behaviour and Discipline policy operates in conjunction with the following school policies:

-- Anti-Bullying policy

-- Behaviour Policy (and Positive Behavioural Support appendix)

-- Exclusion policy

-- Special Educational Needs (SEN)
+- 1.1 At Holy Trinity Primary School we believe in adopting a positive approach to our behaviour during both curriculum and extra-curricular time.
+Every member of staff is familiar with both the school's Belonging and Behaviour policy, principles and our Anti-Bullying policy.
+In addition, all staff members of the After School Club are familiar with the After School Club Belonging and Behaviour policy. - 1.2 The After School Club's Belonging and Behaviour policy operates in conjunction with the following school policies: - Anti-Bullying policy - Belonging and Behaviour Policy (and Positive Behavioural Support appendix) - Exclusion policy - Special Educational Needs and Disability (SEND) - Equality policy - Safeguarding and Child Protection policy

-- Equal Opportunities policy

-- Safeguarding and Child Protection policy